OllieJones/fast-woo-order-lookup/readme.txt

 <h4>Credits</h4>
 Thanks to Leho Kraav for bringing this problem to my attention.

-Thanks to Sebastian Sommer for using early versions of the plugin on a large store.
+Thanks to Sebastian Sommer and Maxime Michaud for using early versions of the plugin on large stores, and to Maxime Michaud for creating the transation into French.

 Thanks to Jetbrains for the use of their software development tools, especially [PhpStorm](https://www.jetbrains.com/phpstorm/).
 It's hard to imagine how a plugin like this one could be developed without PhpStorm's tools for exploring epic code bases like WordPress's.